Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 • Relying too much on loose back cushions

-Employees who set up their workspace ergonomically noticed up to 70% less back complaints and a 30% increase in productivity.
-One user reported experiencing less back pain within a few days of using the Motion Mesh chair.
+Employees who ergonomically adjusted their workspace reported up to 70% less back pain and a 30% increase in productivity.
+One user reported experiencing less back pain within days of using the Motion Mesh chair.

 Checklist: Ergonomic Workspace in 10 Minutes